Should I Take Finasteride After My Hair Transplant?

 FAQs about taking finasteride after a hair transplant

-Do I have to take finasteride after a hair transplant?
+Do you need to use finasteride after a hair transplant?